mibuthu/wp-event-list/readme.txt

 = How do I get an event list to show up in a Page or Post on my site? = Insert the shortcode [event-list] in your page or post.
 You can modify the output by many available shortcode attributes (see Event List -> About page for more infos).

-= How do I use styled text and images in the event descriptions? = Event List uses the built-in Wordpress WYSIWYG editor.
+= How do I use styled text and images in the event content? = Event List uses the built-in Wordpress WYSIWYG editor.
 It's exactly the same process like in creating Posts or Pages.

 = Can I call the shortcode directly via php e.g. for my own template, theme or plugin? =